TathanDev/Ad-Astra-Addon-Tutorial/README.md

     - bed_works
     - effects : be sure to use modid:your_planet

-‼️ attention : you will need to make a dimension for your planet AND your planet's orbit
+‼️ attention : you will need to make a dimension for your planet AND your planet's orbit.
+For you planet idea, you need to use *ad_astra:orbit* for the settings and *ad_astra:orbit* for the biome.

 ### 2) Create the Planet Data
 In *data/modid/planet_data/planets/* you will need to create a file name like your planet and add theses information :